MicrosoftDocs/azure-devops-docs/docs/pipelines/test/review-continuous-test-results-after-build.md

 ## Surface test information beyond the Tests tab

 The **Tests** tab provides a detailed summary of the test execution.
-This is helpful in tracking the quality of the pipeline, as well as for troubleshooting failures.
+This is helpful in tracking the quality of the pipeline, and for troubleshooting failures.
 Azure DevOps also provides other ways to surface the test information:

 * The [Dashboard](../../report/dashboards/dashboards.md) provides visibility of your team's progress.